junwang4/firstdonoharm/HW1/README.md

 cmd
 ```

 To successfully run the following commands, you need to do it on your own computer with `ipython`, and your current working directory should be: `~/git_projects/firstdonoharm/HW1`.
-Why?
 ```
 import os
 print(cmd)